isomerpages/moe-chijsjc/_academic-development/Applied Subjects/Design & Technology.md

 #### **Our Approach**

-The students embark on their design journey through projects during the two year course.
+The students embark on their design journey through projects during the two- year course.
 Students advance their knowledge and skills by working side by side with their teachers who facilitate the process of designing solutions to a challenge or problem.

 #### **Our Achievement**